Changes to Spending Accounts

 Eligible changes will be effective the 1st of the month after your email request has been submitted to DHRBenefits.FGG@sdcounty.ca.gov.

-- The deadline to submit these receipts will still be 3/31/2022, but you can only claim expenses incurred while the account was active.
+- The deadline to submit these receipts will still be March 31st of the following year, but you can only claim expenses incurred while the account was active.

-- If you want to keep your account active and maintain access to the existing balance, you may lower your 2021 Spending Account pledge to as low as $5 per paycheck moving forward.
+- If you want to keep your account active and maintain access to the existing balance, you may lower your Health Care FSA pledge to as low as $5 per paycheck moving forward.

 What is the minimum amount I need to contribute to keep my Spending Account active?

 If you want to keep your account active, and maintain access to the existing balance, you may lower your pledge to as low as $5 per paycheck moving forward, as long as the amount requested is not lower than what you have already been reimbursed.